OCHA-DAP/hdx-python-api/README.md

 Replace `VERSION` with the latest tag available from [https://github.com/OCHA-DAP/hdx-python-api/tags](https://github.com/OCHA-DAP/hdx-python-api/tags).
 If you get dependency errors, it is probably the dependencies of the cryptography package that are missing eg. for Ubuntu: python-dev, libffi-dev and libssl-dev.
 See [cryptography dependencies](https://cryptography.io/en/latest/installation/#building-cryptography-on-linux).

+### Docker

+The library is also available set up and ready to go within a Docker image:

+    docker pull mcarans/hdx-python-api

 ### A Quick Example